abdulrahman20242/File-Organizer_v2.4/README.md

 A powerful and user-friendly desktop application built with Python and PySide6 to intelligently sort your files into clean, organized folders.

 Tired of cluttered "Downloads" or "Desktop" folders?
-Sortify automates the cleaning process with a rich set of features, a multi-language interface, and robust safety mechanisms like Undo and Dry-run mode.
+File Organizer Pro automates the cleaning process with a rich set of features, a multi-language interface, and robust safety mechanisms like Undo and Dry-run mode.

 ![Sortify Screenshot](https://raw.githubusercontent.com/abdulrahman20242/File-Organizer_v2.4/main/Capture.PNG)